Domino's Pizza, Inc. v. McDonald: Opinion of the Court

 McDonald also argued that "many discriminatory acts will go unpunished" if his interpretation of the statute was not adopted.
 The Court instead believed that the parties who actually suffered a breach of contract would likely pursue available remedies.
 In response to numerous hypothetical examples of unpunished discrimination described in McDonald's brief, including a scenario in which "Domino's officials had beaten up McDonald in an attempt to intimidate him," the Court simply noted that there are other laws available, particularly criminal law, to address such conduct.
 "The most important response, however, is that nothing in the text of § 1981 suggests that it was meant to provide an omnibus remedy for all racial injustice.
 If so, it would not have been limited to situations involving contracts."
-Giving it a more expansive reading would "produce satellite § 1981 litigation of immense scope," for example permitting class actions by all the minority employees of a nonbreaching party to a broken contract.
+Giving it a more expansive reading would "produce satellite § 1981 litigation of immense scope," for example permitting class actions by all the minority employees of a non-breaching party to a broken contract.